RetroDECK/ES-DE/THEMES-DEV.md

 An X*Y grid for navigating and selecting games or systems using the left/right and up/down buttons.
 The layout including the amount of columns and rows is automatically calculated based on the relevant property values.

+Property names for the grid element have been kept as similar as possible to those of the carousel.
+This does however introduce some potential confusion for a few properties due to the varying nature of these two elements.
+More specifically a grid `item` may refer to both the overall item in the same manner as it's used for the carousel but it may also refer to the primary image used for the item (e.g. a system logo, cover, marquee etc).
+Be aware of this when using the `itemRelativeScale`, `itemFit`, `itemColor`, `itemColorEnd` and `itemGradientType` properties as these will not apply to the overall item.

 Supported views:
 * `system`
 * `gamelist`